darrynjordan/milosar-rpc/README.md

-# Red-Pitaya-Controller
+# MiloSAR Red Pitaya Controller (RPC)
-Continuous recording version of the red-pitaya-controller for MiloSAR.
+Pulsed recording version of the red-pitaya-controller for MiloSAR.